LucidSkyWalker/CryptoProfIT/README.md

 \*A dummy file is included that can be used to easily add trades of other exchanges.<br />
 If you give me a csv-file export from other exchanges (you can modify the digits for privacy) I will add them.<br /><br />
-**PLEASE READ**: I wrote this tool to calculate my taxes and it is doing its job fine.
-Nevertheless it is not well tested yet.
-If you run into trouble, please write an issue and I will fix it!
+**PLEASE READ**: I wrote this tool to calculate my taxes and it did the job fine!
+Nevertheless it is not well tested yet. <br />If you run into trouble, please write an issue and I will fix it!
 Thank you :)

 ## Screenshots
 Screenshot of the output.csv.
 The data of all exchanges is formatted in its specific ways and displayed in a uniform style.<br /> **Type** always refers to the first token of the pair!
 (First transaction shows buying XRP by BTC)<br /> **Base Price** always refers to the second token of the pair.<br />**Base Price in USD** shows the price of the second token in USD.<br /><br />